ThisIsMyNick/CChat/README.md

 * After the 13th message, the screen temporarily clears itself until another message is receieved
 * Multi-line messages work fine until they have to scroll past the screen.
 Since messages are not actually broken up into separate lines, it takes a little bit for the message to scroll off the screen.
+* The resizing event is not handled within the application, so resizing the terminal will redisplay messages nor render the prompt correctly.

 ## Documentation
 Documentation is taken directly from the source.
 Run `./generate_documentation.sh` to generate the documentation.